jxnblk/blog/src/pages/blog/two-steps-forward.md

 tend to add inconsistent hacks and append-only styles.

-As any utility-based CSS library grows, so does the amount of CSS you ship to your users, leaving you reliant on more build tools to remove styles that you were never going to use anyway.
+As any utility-based CSS library grows, so does the amount of CSS you ship to your users, leaving you reliant on more build tools to remove styles that you were never going to use in the first place.
-While it was generally better than other methodologies with regard to CSS filesize, it still wasn't ideal.
+While it was generally better than other methodologies at the time with regard to CSS filesize, it still wasn't ideal.

+It's also worth noting that this methodology was created before React was released and was intended for use in template-based user interfaces, including Rails and PHP.
+It was never designed for functional component-based UI and doesn't take advantage of this new paradigm.

 ## Components